 Jack Slater: Gesundheit.

 Once Benedict becomes cognisant of the ticket’s transcendental power, his brain-cogs begin grinding out a nefarious plan to subjugate the real world.
 At the premiere of Arnie’s latest Jack Slater flick Benedict intends to assassinate the genuine Schwarzenegger who will be watching amongst the audience.
-This the one-eyed-wonder surmises will give him free reign to chaperone a boundless cavalry of movie monsters, serial killers, and so on, beyond their celluloid existence and into the real world to wreak havoc, all to the tune of pipe-piper, Benedict.
+This the one-eyed-wonder surmises will give him free rein to chaperone a boundless cavalry of movie monsters, serial killers, and so on, beyond their celluloid existence and into the real world to wreak havoc, all to the tune of pipe-piper, Benedict.

 Man who keep target on eye, always have eye on target. – old Chinese proverb (from er… some book or other)